Public notice, advertising and feedback

 Search the Town Planning Public Register

-To view previously advertised planning applications, search the Town Planning Public Register using a property address or application number.
+To view previously issued planning permits, search the Town Planning Public Register.
+Search by address or permit number.